Carlos Lee: Houston Astros

 On November 24, 2006, Lee agreed to a six-year, $100 million contract with the Houston Astros.
 Lee had a productive first year in Houston, hitting .303 with 32 home runs and driving in 119 runs, which was good for a three-way tie in the National League with Miguel Cabrera and Prince Fielder.

-In his second year, despite playing in just 115 games due to injury, Lee drove in 100 runs and homered 28 times for the Astros.
+In his second year, 2007, despite playing in just 115 games due to injury, Lee drove in 100 runs and homered 28 times for the Astros.

 In 2009, he had the lowest range factor of all starting major league left fielders (1.56).
 Despite his limited range, Lee was a force once again at the plate, driving in 102 RBIs while hitting exactly .300 in 160 games.

-In 2010 after Lance Berkman was traded to the New York Yankees, Lee played a handful of games at first base.
+In 2010, after Lance Berkman was dealt to the New York Yankees, Lee filled in for a handful of games at first base.
 While this was not the first time in his career he had played first, it was the first time he did so on a regular basis.
 Lee hit a career low .246 despite driving in 89 runs and homering 24 times for the Astros.
-In 2011, he was an above average defender according to UZR and other statistical measurements.
+In 2011, he was an above-average defender according to UZR and other statistical measurements.

 Through 66 games in 2012 for Houston, Lee struck out just 17 times in 258 at bats.
 During his 6-year tenure with the Astros, Lee never struck out over 65 times in a season.
+He set the club record with seven grand slams.

 Miami Marlins

 On July 4, 2012, Lee was traded to the Miami Marlins for minor leaguers Matt Dominguez and Rob Rasmussen.
 He played his first game as a Marlin the next day against the Milwaukee Brewers, and went 2-for-4 with a run in a win.
 He hit his first home run as a Marlin, a grand slam, on July 17 against the Chicago Cubs.
-In 81 games for the Marlins, Lee failed to produce as Miami expected, hitting just .243 while homering just 4 times in 338 plate appearances.
+In 81 games for the Marlins, Lee hit .243 while homering 4 times in 338 plate appearances.

+International career

+Lee represented the Panama national baseball team in international competition.
+At the 2006 World Baseball Classic, he slashed .182/.250/.182 over 12 plate appearances, with two hits and three strikeouts.
+At the 2009 World Baseball Classic, he slashed .143/.250/.143 over 8 plate appearances.